Independence-based Joint Dereverberation and Separation with Neural Source Model: Experiments

-We trained DNNs using only mixtures of two speakers.
-The batch size was 8 and the length of input signal was 7 seconds.
-For STFT, we used a Hann window with the size of 1024, and hop size was 256.
-We set the number of iterations of T-ISS and AuxIVA-ISS to 20 in training, and 50, 75 and 100 for 2, 3 and 4 channel mixtures in test.
-Note that the number of iterations for DNN-WPE was set to 1 both in training and test following~\cite{dnn-wpe}.
-The delay $D$ was set to 1 in the T-ISS, and 3 in WPE because such setting gave the best performance.
-Both use $L=5$ taps.
-To solve the scale and phase ambiguity, we applied projection back \cite{projback} to the final output.
+\textbf{WSJ1-mix}: We used the synthetic reverberant noisy mixtures introduced in~\cite{auxiva-iss-dnn}.
+It consisted of speech from the WSJ1 corpus~\cite{wsj1} and noise from the CHIME3 dataset~\cite{chime3} sampled in 16~kHz.
+The reverberation times were chosen from \SIrange{200}{600}{\milli\second}.
+The relative power of sources was chosen from \SIrange{-5}{5}{\decibel}.
+The noise was scaled to attain an SNR between \SIrange{10}{30}{\decibel}.
+Training, validation, and test sets contained 37416, 503, and 333 mixtures, approximately 98.5, 1.33 and 0.85 hours of mixtures, respectively.
+We created two, three, and four channels mixtures with two, three and four speakers, respectively.
+Only the two-speaker mixtures were used for training, and two, three and four-speaker mixtures were used for validation and test.
+To evaluate word error rate (WER), we trained an ASR system with clean anechoic signals using the \textsf{wsj/asr1} recipe from the ESPNet framework~\cite{espnet}.
+WER for the clean, anechoic test set was \SI{9.25}{\percent}.
+During training, the batch size was eight and the input signal length was seven seconds.
+The network parameters were optimized using the Adam optimizer~\cite{adam} with the learning rate of $1.0 \times 10^{-4}$.
+For STFT, we used the Hann window with the size of 1024, and hop size was 256.
+The number of iterations of T-ISS and IVA were set to 20 in training and 50, 75 and 100 for two, three and four-speaker mixtures in test.
+The number of iterations for WPE was 3 both in training and test.
+The delay was set to 1 in T-ISS and 3 in WPE because such setting gave the best performance.
+Both used $L=5$ taps.
+We applied projection back \cite{projback} to the final output.